Rapid Drug Detox can help detox you from MS Contin.

 MS Contin Addiction

-MS Contin is a rapid-acting narcotic, and it is known to bind very strongly to the receptors, for this reason it often has a higher incidence of euphoria/dysphoria, respiratory depression, sedation, pruritus, tolerance, and physical and psychological dependence when compared to other opioids.
-Because MS Contin is intended for extended-release, the pills should not be crushed, chewed, or dissolved before being taken due to the risk of rapid release and thus overdose.
+MS Contin is a rapid-acting narcotic, and is known to bind very strongly to the receptors.
+For this reason, it often has a higher incidence of euphoria/dysphoria, respiratory depression, sedation, pruritus, tolerance and physical and psychological dependence when compared to other opioids.
+Because MS Contin is intended for extended-release, the pills should not be crushed, chewed, or dissolved before administered due to the risk of rapid release and thus overdose.

 Also known as Kadian.

 Call us at 1-888-825-1020 or contact us to learn more about how we can help you overcome MS Contin addiction.

 The most commonly reported adverse drug reactions are nausea, vomiting and sweating.
 Drowsiness is reported, although it is less of an issue than for other opioids.
 Respiratory depression, a common side effect of most opioids, is not clinically significant in normal doses.
 By itself, it can decrease the seizure threshold.
 Dosages of coumadin/warfarin may need to be reduced for anticoagulated patients to avoid bleeding complications.

 MS Contin Withdrawal Symptoms